-• Help other road users to see you.
+Help other road users to see you.
 Wear carry something light coloured, bright or fluorescent in poor daylight conditions.

-Toilet Facilities
+Toilet facilities

-There are public toilets on Abbey Street (between the Abbey and the Square) and at Melrose rugby ground (seasonal).
+There are public toilets on Abbey Street (between the Abbey and the Square).

 Livestock

 Many of the paths in this booklet pass through livestock farming areas.
 Please remember that the farmer's livelihood may depend on the rearing and sale of livestock, and always behave responsibly.